brettchalupa/projectbook/src/web-apps/blogging-platform.md

 ## See Also

 - [SSG GUI](../general-graphical-apps/static-site-generator-gui.md) — building an app as an interactive front-end for a static site generator, sort of like the Admin aspect of the blog web app project
+- [Web Comic Platform](./web-comic-publishing-platform.md) — similar in nature but more focused on hosting image content rather than the written word